GuidesMay 25, 2026 Updated June 16, 2026 12 min read

 No credit card · No Docker · No config files

-Bug 1: Infinite tool-call loops (the agent that never finishes)
+Bug 1: Infinite Tool-Call Loops (the agent that never finishes)

-Root cause: The agent loop in run_agent.py sometimes receives an empty response after a tool call.
-Instead of retrying or escalating, it uses the earlier content as the final answer.
-GitHub issue #9400 documents this clearly: "The status line shows: ↻ Empty response after tool calls, using earlier content as final answer."
+Root cause: the agent loop sometimes receives an empty response after a tool call and, instead of retrying or escalating, uses earlier content as the final answer.
+GitHub issue #9400 documents the status line: "Empty response after tool calls, using earlier content as final answer."
+Most common with non-Claude models (GLM-5, some Ollama models).
+Note that the v0.15 Velocity Release refactored run_agent.py, so re-test on current before applying workarounds.

 # ~/.hermes/config.yaml